 For example, the best-performing U.S.-listed stock in 2020 was China-based Bit Digital (BTBT), a bitcoin mining company with a market cap of $749 million.
 Its 2020 return was 3,691%, ending the year at $21.91.

 Did you go all-in on Bit Digital on January 2, 2020?
 Then hold your position for the entire year?

 Didn’t think so.
-(Side note: The company has a problematic history, and the stock crashed in late 2019 on allegations of fraud.
+(Side note: The company has a problematic history, and the stock crashed in late 2019 on allegations of fraud and since that epic run in 2020 has lost about 94%.
 Even more reason to avoid it.)